2022W MEDICAL GENETICS COURSES

 Program Requirements and Expectations

-- PhD students (MSc entry): 9 core credits – MEDG 520, 530, and 548 – and electives recommended by their supervisor.
-Some course requirements may be waived based on previous coursework with permission from the Supervisor and the Graduate Advisor.
+- PhD students (MSc entry): generally 18 credits – core courses (MEDG 520, 530, and 548) and electives, plus thesis course MEDG 649.
+One elective (3 credits) may be waived based on previous similar coursework with permission from the Supervisor and the Graduate Advisor.

 - MSc and PhD students in the Medical Genetics Graduate Program are expected to obtain a grade of 75% or higher in each of the core courses MEDG 520, 530, and 548.